Best binoculars for long distance viewing 2024

 (Image credit: Getty Images)

-If you're looking for the best binoculars for long distance viewing, you're in the right place.
+If you're looking for the best binoculars for long-distance viewing, you're in the right place.
 We've rounded up the best models for all skill levels and budgets and given you our top recommendations.
-It's a great time to be thinking of buying, too: with Black Friday on the way, deals are starting to trickle in.
-For example, there's already a $60 saving on the SkyMaster 25x100 binos on Amazon.
+Although Black Friday has bassed, some deals linger on.
+For example, you can still save a huge $140 on SkyMaster 25x100 binos on Amazon.

 What makes binoculars suitable for long distance observing?
 Ultimately, it's the magnification.
 The higher the magnification, the further you can see with them.
-But the higher magnification does bring its own issues like stability and added weight, so it's important to weigh these factors up when choosing the best binoculars for long-distance viewing.
+However, higher magnification brings issues like stability and added weight, so it's important to weigh these factors when choosing the best binoculars for long-distance viewing.

 The quick list